discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!

 Note: This setup is assuming you use stat infusions.
 If you do not <Item id="24836"/> is a damage increase.
-Additionally if you want to optimise further, stats and runes will change using different combinations of <Item id="91805"/>, <Item id="43360"/>, <Item id="9443"/>, and <Item id="50082"/>!
+Additionally, if you want to optimise further, stats and runes will change using different combinations of <Item id="91805"/>, <Item id="43360"/>, <Item id="9443"/>, and <Item id="50082"/>!

 </Character>
 </CharacterWithAr>